bhillmann/mice5992-2017/tutorials/corediv/README.md

     /home/mice5992/<yourusername>
  ```

- List the contents of your home directory:
+ List the contents of your home directory, if you are curious what's in there:
  ```bash
     ls
  ```